 Not only is developing relationships with your clients a smart move from a marketing standpoint, but it also helps you to anticipate client needs and perform ongoing adjustments so you can improve your business over time.

 When you take time to understand your clients' needs, you will be in a better position to ensure client satisfaction with your products or services, and align yourself for new opportunities.
-You may even increase the possibility of referrals and increased word of mouth marketing.
-Here are some ways you can work on strengthen your relationships with your clients.
+You may even increase the possibility of referrals and increased word-of-mouth marketing.
+Here are some ways you can work on strengthening your relationships with your clients.

 Get to Know Your Clients

 Even if you think you have a good understanding of where your clients are coming from and what they need from you, you may be surprised at the many ways you can get to know them better.
 Consider letting your conversations get a little personal by sharing what you do during your off-hours, information about your family, etc. It doesn't have to be intrusive, but sharing non-work information occasionally can strengthen your clients' relationships.